 Before you do opt to take out a payday loan, remember the golden CASH rules:

 C – Choose your lender wisely and carefully (not all payday lenders are as scrupulous as they should be)

 A – Apply for as little as you need (don’t be tempted to be extravagant)

 S – Short term only – payday loans are only suitable for short term lending

 The reality for many of us is that if you have a poor credit score, it can seriously prohibit your ability to obtain cheaper credit.
-So what might be a suitable alternative to a payday loan for you?
+So what might be a suitable payday loan alternative for you?

 Payday loans should only be considered for essential expenses and one-off events.
-Food, car repairs, appliance breakdowns, utility payments which may avoid you being cut off or bills that can’t be delayed are examples.
+Food, car repairs, appliance breakdowns, utility payments that may avoid you being cut off, or bills that can’t be delayed are examples.

 Most companies would rather get paid a little less than not get paid at all.
-Taking action against customers costs lenders money and they prefer to avoid this unless it is absolutely necessary.
+Taking action against customers costs lenders money, and they prefer to avoid this unless it is necessary.

 If a bill has landed that’s significantly larger than you were expecting – and this can easily happen with gas, electricity or mobile phone bills – give the company a call and see if there are options for making an initial reduced payment or if you can arrange a payment plan.